Press Kit for August’s Gardens:

 Short Author Biography

 Michelle Barclay is an author, copywriter and occasional artist for pennies.
-She lives on the South Shore in Massachusetts with her husband.
+She lives on the South Shore in Massachusetts.